nickweseman/htmlextractor/README.md

 # htmlextractor
-Download and extract portions of websites in html format and package them up for epub conversion:
+Download and extract portions of a website in html format and package them up for epub conversion:

 Using Python 3.